 Inside the village, we met Galuf’s old friend, a werewolf named Kelger who we learned was one of his companions in sealing Exdeath, the four Dawn Warriors.
 Get it?
 Because… Dawn leads to the Light?
 Kelger challenged Bartz to a duel without explaining himself, but after using some fancy martial arts techniques, Bartz was able to use some of his own to defend himself.
 Bartz explained he knew how to do this thanks to lessons with his father, Kelger declared that that must mean Bartz is the son of Dorgann, another of the Dawn Warriors.
 I’m not particularly surprised that Bartz has this sort of fated backstory, given that one party member is a king and two are princesses, and it admittedly does fit in with the evidence, but I do feel this is a little artificial.

 Oddly enough, the name “Dorgann” was assigned as one of the random names you could get for the Monk job in FFI remakes, despite Dorgann being depicted with a sword here in FFV.
-Then again, Bartz did learn that werewolf-hitting technique from him… Kelger’s name was assigned to the FFI Thief class, which is more subjective .
+Then again, Bartz did learn that werewolf-hitting technique from him… Kelger’s name was assigned to the FFI Thief class, which is more subjective.
 The last Dawn Warrior ended up assigned to Warrior, more appropriately.
-You’ll meet him in an update or so.
+You’ll meet him down the page.